yoke2/contain-yourself/readme.md

 Follow the setup instructions here: https://docs.docker.com/docker-for-mac/install/

-Or if you use homebrew,
+Or if you use Homebrew Cask,

 ```
-$ brew install docker
+$ brew cask install docker
 ```